jade-mikalauskas/employee-attrition-risk-analysis/README.md

 # Employee Attrition Risk Analysis

-Healthcare workforce attrition analysis using SQL, Excel, and Tableau to identify retention risk drivers and recommend data-driven retention strategies.
+Healthcare workforce attrition analysis using SQL, Excel, and Tableau to identify key retention risk drivers and develop data-driven workforce retention strategies.
 ## Project Overview

 This project analyzes workforce data from a healthcare organization to identify the key drivers of employee attrition.